Summer Horizons Day Camp

 *Please note that children participating in our programs must be fully toilet-trained.
 Our youngest campers are frequently provided with reminders and scheduled potty breaks.
 Classrooms are not equipped with wipes or changing stations for diapers or pull-up training pants and we do ask that these items stay at home.
 Counselors do not assist with wiping after toilet use.
 Accidents, however, are common- particularly in the first few days as counselors and campers get adjusted to each other’s schedules.
 If your camper is in a routine at home, we certainly encourage you to share that information with the counselors for everyone’s combined benefit.
 Working with parents, our goal is for every camper to have a successful summer.
 However, because we are not well equipped to deal with frequent accidents, no exceptions will be made in the case that a camper is having multiple accidents a day.
 In the case that a camper is sent home due to excessive accidents, no refunds are provided.

 (Children entering grades 5-6 in September 2019)

 Calling all campers entering grades 5-6!
 If you love camp and you’re getting ready to transition into middle school, check out this awesome bridge program just for you: Eagles!
-Campers will be able to enjoy their favorite parts of camp (swimming, field trips, and recess of course) with super fun themed afternoon programming. based on service and age-appropriate leadership and teamwork activities.
-These future Counselors in Training will work with the CIT Coordinator and Hawks counselors throughout the week.
-In proper camp fashion, we’ll have plenty of surprises in store for these birds of prey.
+Campers will be able to enjoy their favorite parts of camp (swimming, field trips, and recess of course) with super fun themed afternoon programming.
+These future Counselors in Training will also participate in age-appropriate service and leadership projects with the Eagles teachers and CIT Coordinator.
+In proper camp fashion, we’ll have plenty of other surprises in store, too!